Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: To [use HTTPS to ensure server/service authentication and protect data in transit from network layer eavesdropping attacks](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-bindings#enforce-https), in the [Microsoft.Web/Sites resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites?tabs=json#siteproperties-object), add (or update) the *httpsOnly* property, setting its value to `true`.

+## Latest TLS version should be used in your Web App
+Web Apps should require the latest TLS version.

+**Recommendation**:
+To [enforce the latest TLS version](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-bindings#enforce-tls-versions), in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), add (or update) the *minTlsVersion* property, setting its value to `1.2`.

 ## Only secure connections to your Azure Cache for Redis should be enabled
 Enable only connections via SSL to Redis Cache.
 Use of secure connections ensures authentication between the server and the service and protects data in transit from network layer attacks such as man-in-the-middle, eavesdropping, and session-hijacking.